AppliedEnergistics/Applied-Energistics-2/README.md

 ## Installation

-You can install this mod by putting the .jar file into the `minecraft/mods/` folder.
+You install this mod by putting the .jar file into the `minecraft/mods/` folder.
 It has no additional hard dependencies.
 It's a Minecraft Forge mod, which means you have to install Minecraft Forge before you can install AE2, otherwise the mod won't work.

 ## Issues